q3k/chubby75/README.md

 This is a very interesting card because bitstreams for its Lattice ECP5-25 FPGA can be generated entirely with an open source tool chain (Yosys for synthesis, NextPNR for Place & Route, Project Trellis for bitstream handling.)
+This board is supported by the visual editor for open FPGA boards [IceStudio](https://icestudio.io/) thanks to [benitoss](https://github.com/benitoss).

 You can find information about it [here](./5a-75b/README.md).